Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 But, besides the large bagless cylinder, you also get a solid performer.
 This Hoover specializes in edge to edge cleaning, getting right up to the edge of the carpet or floor to the floorboards.

-Again, we have a no frills vacuum that simply gets the job done.
-It works great on carpet or floors and has a turbo brush to deal with pesky pet hair.
+Again, we have a no-frills vacuum that simply gets the job done.
+It works great on carpets or floors and has a turbo brush to deal with pesky pet hair.
 Use it on your sofa, pet bed or stairs.

 The long hose makes it easy to clean your stairs considering it is an upright vacuum in the traditional style.